OLED: Screen flicker

-OLEDs use pulse width modulation to show colour/brightness gradations, so even if the display is at 100% brightness, any pixel that's, for example, 50% grey will be off for 50% of the time, making for a subtle strobe effect.
-The alternative way to decrease brightness would be to decrease the constant power to the OLEDs, which would result in no screen flicker, but a noticeable change in colour balance, getting worse as brightness decreases.
+Many OLEDs use pulse width modulation to display colour/brightness gradations.
+For example, a pixel instructed to display gray will flicker on and off rapidly, creating a subtle strobe effect.
+The alternative way to decrease brightness would be to decrease power to the display, which would eliminate screen flicker to the detriment of colour balance, which deteriorates as brightness decreases.
+However, use of PWM gradations may be more harmful for eye health.

 Manufacturers and commercial uses

-Almost all OLED manufacturers rely on material deposition equipment that is only made by a handful of companies, the most notable one being Canon Tokki, a unit of Canon Inc. Canon Tokki is reported to have a near-monopoly of the giant OLED-manufacturing vacuum machines, notable for their 100 m size.
+Almost all OLED manufacturers rely on material deposition equipment that is only made by a handful of companies, the most notable one being Canon Tokki, a unit of Canon Inc. although Ulvac and Sunic System are also notable.
+Canon Tokki is reported to have a near-monopoly of the giant OLED-manufacturing vacuum machines, notable for their 100 m size.
 Apple has relied solely on Canon Tokki in its bid to introduce its own OLED displays for the iPhones released in 2017.
 The electroluminescent materials needed for OLEDs are also made by a handful of companies, some of them being Merck, Universal Display Corporation and LG Chem.
 The machines that apply these materials can operate continuously for 5–6 days, and can process a mother substrate in 5 minutes.

+OLED displays are mainly made by Samsung Display and LG Display.
 OLED technology is used in commercial applications such as displays for mobile phones and portable digital media players, car radios and digital cameras among others, as well as lighting.
 Such portable display applications favor the high light output of OLEDs for readability in sunlight and their low power drain.
 Portable displays are also used intermittently, so the lower lifespan of organic displays is less of an issue.
 Prototypes have been made of flexible and rollable displays which use OLEDs' unique characteristics.
 Applications in flexible signs and lighting are also being developed.
 OLED lighting offers several advantages over LED lighting, such as higher quality illumination, more diffuse light source, and panel shapes.
 Philips Lighting has made OLED lighting samples under the brand name "Lumiblade" available online and Novaled AG based in Dresden, Germany, introduced a line of OLED desk lamps called "Victory" in September, 2011.

-Nokia introduced OLED mobile phones including the N85 and the N86 8MP, both of which feature an AMOLED display.
-OLEDs have also been used in most Motorola and Samsung color cell phones, as well as some HTC, LG and Sony Ericsson models.
+The first OLED display on a cell phone was Motorola's Timeport P8767 in 2000, although this technology was not widely adopted until a few years later appearing on many Motorola and Samsung color and clamshell cell phones, as well as some HTC, LG and Sony Ericsson models.
+Nokia introduced OLED mobile phones in the late 2000s including the N85 and the N86 8MP, both of which feature an AMOLED display.
 OLED technology can also be found in digital media players such as the Creative ZEN V, the iriver clix, the Zune HD and the Sony Walkman X Series.